 - Radio Times got in on the act by identifying a variety of fan art celebrating all 13 Doctors.
 Unfortunately many media outlets tend to use the word 'best' to describe 'whatever we were able to come across in a Google search', and, as they admit in the article, not all of the 13 artworks were even done by fans.
 They do, however, represent various styles and mediums.

 - Interviews with the artists are even less frequently included in the 'look at this fanart' articles.
 These Curious Times rights that wrong by interviewing Pangaea Starseed.
 Asked, "What’s something that you wish people would ask you about your art?
 (Or what would you like for people to know about your work?)"
 Pangaea replied, "I think I just want people to be aware of how many layers of detail, balance and composition, symbolism and story-telling actually goes into these pieces.
 Even if it looks like I’ve just splattered some paint over some line work . . .
 I try to be very deliberate in my work."

-What are the difficult parts of fandom for you?
-Write about those issues in Fanlore!
+What pieces of fan art do you think deserve recognition?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.